 Our spaces will be affordable and provide professional work and meeting places, full of opportunity where relevant contacts can be made every day.
 Together we can create a truly unique community with useful events and learning opportunities relevant to us, along with social and networking gatherings, member benefits and support for startup companies making their way in a confusing world.

 You're invited to join us.
 It's free to become a Community Member.

-You may be a home or remote worker wanting less isolation and more interaction with people from your industry.
-You may be a startup business needing industry knowledge and exposure.
+You may be a home or remote worker wanting less isolation and more interaction with people from your industry, or a startup business that would benefit from working around industry knowledge and exposure.
 Perhaps you need to hold a board meeting, training session or product launch in a professional, affordable space without additional costs for AV and other such nonsense.
 You may work for an interstate or overseas company and would benefit from networking with industry peers.
 Or you may simply need a Sydney address, with your mail handled for you.

-Whatever your situation, we believe coworking has offerings for you in a place where who you are, and what you do, matter.
+Whatever your situation, we have offerings for you in a place where who you are, and what you do, matter.